-- Section 11.6.1, "Modifying Access Credentials for Amazon S3, Box, and CloudMe Cloud Accounts," on page 218 - Section 11.6.2, "Modifying Access Credentials for Dropbox Cloud Accounts," on page 219
+- Section 11.6.1, "Modifying Access Credentials for Amazon S3 and CloudMe Cloud Accounts," on page 211 - Section 11.6.2, "Modifying Access Credentials for Dropbox Cloud Accounts," on page 212

-11.6.1 Modifying Access Credentials for Amazon S3, Box, and CloudMe Cloud Accounts
+11.6.1 Modifying Access Credentials for Amazon S3 and CloudMe Cloud Accounts

-- 1 In the Management Console, click Cloud accounts in the left panel to view a list of cloud accounts on the server. - 2 Right-click the cloud account name, then select Properties. - 3 On the General tab, specify the new credentials.
+- 1 In the Management Console, click Cloud accounts in the left panel to view a list of cloud accounts on the server. - 2 Right-click the cloud account name, then select Properties. - 3 On the General tab, specify the new credentials, including the Region name.